Are Eggs Good During Pregnancy & How to Include in Your Diet?

 Cholesterol

-It acts as a building block for fetal cell membranes and a precursor for progesterone, a key hormone during pregnancy.
-Maternal cholesterol level normally increases during pregnancy, which supports fetal growth and development in the early and mid stages.
+Cholesterol is important for fetal cell membranes and is a precursor for steroid hormones, including progesterone, estrogen, and cortisol.
+Maternal cholesterol level normally increases during pregnancy, which supports fetal growth and development in the early and mid-stages.
 Sterols are the key precursors for steroid hormones, oxysterols, and bile acids that help in fetal development.

 Sodium